AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 And, that's the most important thing, the job is designed in a flow:

->from the transcript import  to the export in a set of xml valid documents, eventually packed in a zip file.
+>from the transcript import to the export in a set of xml valid documents eventually packed in a zip file.

 ## MaRa2 workflow